[Warning: The below contains spoilers for “The Boys” Season 3 finale.]

 With spinoff series “Gen V” in the works and centered on a college for Vought International superheroes, it’s time for the spawn of Homelander (Antony Starr) to take center stage.
 Enter: sweet, innocent Ryan (Cameron Crovetti) turning to the dark side.
 Actor Crovetti has been promoted to a series regular, with the Amazon Prime Video series “The Boys” confirming two new tween supes for Season 4.

 Valorie Curry (“The Lost Symbol”) is set to play Firecracker, with Susan Heyward (“Orange Is the New Black”) portraying Sister Sage, seemingly in reference to the Sage Grove Center psychiatric institute shown in Season 2.
+Also, “Walking Dead” star Jeffrey Dean Morgan is confirmed to be starring in a mystery role for Season 4.

 But where does this leave Ryan in the mix?
 Well, since his grandpa is most likely Soldier Boy (Jensen Ackles) and his dad Homelander is evil incarnate, seems like Ryan is literally torn between his quasi-step-father Butcher (Karl Urban) and destroying the planet.